InsaneFirebat/sm_practice_hack/releases/README.md

-# HACK
+# Y-Faster 2 Furious

 ## Notes

-Always use the UNHEADERED (UH) version of the hack for the practice rom.
+Always use the latest UNHEADERED (UH) version of the hack for the practice rom.

 ## Which Download?